230V 50Hz (Fender ’59 5e3)

 Volume Deluxe (w/Push-Pull bright cap)

-Master Volume located between V1 & V2
+Post Phase Master Volume (located between V1 & V2 on the back)

 Solid Pine Cabinet w/ Birch Plywood Baffle & upper and lower back panel